 Android devices must have both a BLE radio and software support.
 Because BLE is an optional component of Bluetooth 4.0, not all devices with Bluetooth 4.0 have it.
 A device can have the radio but not the software, or have software bugs that hamper BLE.
 If you're buying an Android device to use with the Fitbit app, make sure it appears on our supported devices list at http://www.fitbit.com/devices and review known issues at Which Android devices have known issues with the Fitbit app?

 To learn more about using your tracker with your Android device, watch the following video.
 (English only.)

 Fitbit app for Windows 10

-From the Fitbit app dashboard, tap or click the Account tab at the top, and then tap or click your tracker to see an option for syncing immediately.
+On the Fitbit app for Windows 10 dashboard, tap or click the Account tab.
+Tap or click your tracker to see the sync option.

 Click Open Main Menu, and then click Sync Now.
 You may be asked to sign in, after which your tracker should sync with your account.

 Where can I see when my tracker last synced?

 If you're using a Fitbit app, tap the tracker image on your dashboard.
 On the next screen, tap your tracker name to see your last sync time, firmware version, and battery level at the top.